 Purpose and Need: Vasco Road is a major rural arterial that is heavily traveled by commuters and has a history of severe collisions.
 The project will improve safety on Vasco Road by reducing cross median crashes.
 These long-term upgrades and improvements will provide substantial safety improvements to the roadway.

 Phase 1: Construction for Phase 1 improvements was completed in January 2012.
 Improvements included construction of approximately 1 mile of concrete median barrier, bridge and roadway widening to close a gap in the southbound truck climbing/passing lane.
 Project funding came from the American Recovery and Reinvestment Act of 2009, federal earmark, Proposition 1B, Measure C/J sales tax, and Gas tax.

 Phase 2: Phase 2 will continue the concrete median barrier in the northerly direction through the existing 3-lane segment for an approximate length of 1.5 miles.
 Associated pavement widening, signing, striping, turn pockets, retaining walls, drainage improvements, wildlife mitigation, bridge widening, and barrier end-treatments will be constructed as necessary to accommodate the installation of the median barrier.
-The project is fully funded with a combination of Regional Measure 3 funds, Gas Tax, and Measure C/J funds.
-Construction is scheduled to begin in 2021.
+The project is partially funded with a combination of Regional Measure 3, Gas Tax, and Measure C/J funds.
+Additional funding is being pursued.

 Project Limits: Along Vasco Road, approximately 3.0 miles to 5.5 miles north of the Alameda/Contra Costa County Line Supervisory District: 3 Thomas Brothers Map Reference: 637, C-7